-As a result, the bone beneath the cartilage changes and develops bony overgrowth.
+As a result, the bone beneath the cartilage is seeing higher load.
+The joint edge develops bony overgrowth.
 The tissue that lines the joint can become inflamed, the ligaments can loosen, and the muscles around the joint can weaken.
-The patient feels pain and movement limitations when using the joint.
+The person feels pain and has limited movement when using the joint.

 Joints provide flexibility, support, stability, and protection.
 Specific parts of the joint, the synovium and cartilage, provide these functions.

-Cartilage.
-The cartilage is a slippery tissue that coats the ends of the bones.
-Cartilage is composed of four components:
+The cartilage is a soft, smooth, and slippery tissue that coats the ends of the bones.
+The function of the cartilage is to protect the bone and allow for a low friction gliding movement of the bones during joint movement.
+Cartilage is composed of 4 components:

 The combination of collagen and water forms a strong and slippery pad in the joint.
 This pad (meniscus) cushions the ends of the bones in the joint during muscle movement.

-Osteoarthritis develops when cartilage in a joint deteriorates.
+Osteoarthritis develops when cartilage in a joint deteriorates or gets worn away.
 The process is usually slow:

 As the body tries to repair damage to the cartilage, other problems can develop:

-Unlike some other types of arthritis, such as rheumatoid arthritis, osteoarthritis is less likely to involve many joints around the body or migrate from around one joint to another.
+Unlike some other types of arthritis, such as rheumatoid arthritis, osteoarthritis is less likely to migrate from one joint to another.
 Rather, it affects one or a few joints, usually joints that have received extra wear.
-Osteoarthritis affects joints differently depending on their location in the body.

 The exact causes of osteoarthritis are not known.
-Scientists think that osteoarthritis likely develops from a combination of factors, including genetic susceptibility and joint injury.
+Scientists think that osteoarthritis most likely develops from a combination of factors, including aging, genetic susceptibility, metabolic factors, and joint injury.

 The body's ability to repair cartilage declines with increasing age.
 Osteoarthritic cartilage is chemically different from normal cartilage.
 As chondrocytes (the cells that make cartilage) age, they lose their ability to repair damage and produce more cartilage.
 This process likely plays an important role in the development and progression of osteoarthritis.

 Osteoarthritis tends to run in families.
-Genetic factors may be involved in about half of osteoarthritis cases in the hands and hips, and in a somewhat lower percentage of cases in the knee.
+Genetic factors may be involved in about half of osteoarthritis cases in the hands and hips, and in a lower percentage of cases in the knee.
 Several genes that might contribute to an inherited risk are under investigation.

-The inflammatory response is an overreaction of the immune system to an injury or other assault in the body, such as an infection.
-This response causes specific immune factors, called cytokines, to gather in injured areas and cause inflammation and damage to body tissue and cells.
-The inflammatory response plays an important role in rheumatoid arthritis and other muscle and joint problems associated with autoimmune diseases.
+The inflammatory response is a reaction of the immune system to an injury or other assault in the body, such as an infection.
+This response causes specific immune factors, called cytokines, to gather in injured areas and cause inflammation.
+Sometimes this can lead to chronic or persistent inflammation that does not resolve itself and can damage body tissues and cells.
+The inflammatory response plays an important role in rheumatoid arthritis, and other muscle and joint problems associated with autoimmune diseases.

 Other causes of osteoarthritis include:

-Osteoarthritis can affect people of any age, but it is much more common in older people.
+Osteoarthritis can affect people of any age, but it is more common in older people.
 It rarely occurs in people younger than age 40.

-In people younger than 45, osteoarthritis occurs more frequently in men.
+In people younger than age 45, osteoarthritis occurs more frequently in men.
 After age 45, it develops more often in women.
 Some research suggests that women may experience greater muscle and joint pain than men.

 Obesity increases the risk for osteoarthritis.
 It also worsens osteoarthritis once deterioration begins.
 This higher risk is due to increased weight on the joints.

-The pain of osteoarthritis typically begins gradually after age 40 and progresses slowly over many years.
-Younger people with the condition may have no symptoms at all.
-Osteoarthritis is commonly identified by the following symptoms:
+The pain of osteoarthritis begins gradually and progresses slowly over many years.
+Some people may have no symptoms at all, despite radiographic evidence of osteoarthritis.

-Hand.
 Osteoarthritis of the hand occurs most often in older women and may be inherited within families.
 The following joints are most frequently affected:

-Knee.
 Osteoarthritis is particularly debilitating in the weight-bearing joints of the knees.
 The meniscus, the cartilage pad between the joint formed by the thighbone and the shinbone, plays an important role in protecting this joint.
 It acts as a shock absorber.
+Tears of the meniscus occurring from injury are associated with earlier development of osteoarthritis.
 The joint is usually stable until the disease reaches an advanced stage when the knee becomes enlarged and swollen.
+With osteoarthritis progression, the alignment of bones may be disrupted, and knee deformity may occur, such as varus (bow-legged), or valgus (knock-kneed) deformity.
 Although painful, the arthritic knee usually retains reasonable flexibility.

-Hips.
-About 1 in 4 people develop hip arthritis over the course of their lifetime.
+One in four people develop hip arthritis over the course of their lifetime.
 Being obese increases the risk.
-Osteoarthritis frequently strikes the weight-bearing joints in one or both hips.
+Osteoarthritis frequently strikes the weight-bearing joints in 1 or both hips.
 Pain develops slowly, usually in the groin and on the outside of the hips, or sometimes in the buttocks.
-The pain also may radiate to the knee, confusing the diagnosis.
+Pain may also radiate to the knee, confusing the diagnosis.
 Those with osteoarthritis of the hip often have a restricted range of motion (particularly when trying to rotate the hip) and walk with a limp, because they slightly turn the affected leg to avoid pain.

-Spine.
 Osteoarthritis may affect the cartilage in the disks that form cushions between the bones of the spine, the moving joints of the spine itself, or both.
 Spinal osteoarthritis can affect the neck (cervical), mid-back (thoracic), or lower back (lumbar) regions.
 Osteoarthritis in any of these locations can cause pain, muscle spasms, and diminished mobility.
 In some cases, the nerves may become pinched, which produces radiating pain.
 Advanced disease may result in numbness and muscle weakness.

-Shoulder.
 Osteoarthritis is less common in the shoulder area than in other joints, but it may develop in the shoulder joint (the glenohumeral joint).
 In such cases, it is most often associated with a previous injury, and patients gradually develop pain and stiffness in the back of the shoulder.
 Osteoarthritis also can develop in the acromioclavicular (AC) joint, which is between the shoulder blade and the collarbone.
 However, it rarely causes symptoms in this location.

 Your doctor will ask you about the type of pain you experience, when it occurs, how long it lasts, and whether you have ever injured the joint.

-In osteoarthritis, the affected joint is generally tender to pressure right along the joint line.
+In osteoarthritis, the affected joint is generally tender to pressure along the joint line.
 Joint movement may cause a crackling sound.
 The bones around the joints may feel larger than normal.
 The joint's range of motion is often reduced, and normal movement is often painful.

 Some people may have osteoarthritis even though it does not show up on an x-ray.
 Likewise, other people may have minimal symptoms even though an x-ray clearly shows they have osteoarthritis.